We (Arcade Fire album): Critical reception

-WE was met with generally positive reviews from music critics.
+We was met with generally positive reviews from music critics.
 On Metacritic, it has a weighted average score of 73 out of 100 based on 29 reviews, indicating "generally favorable reviews".
 It was longlisted for the 2022 Polaris Music Prize and nominated for Best Alternative Music Album at the 65th Annual Grammy Awards.

+Critics regarded We as a shift to a more precise and familiar effort by the band, musically and conceptually, particularly in comparison to the preceding studio album Everything Now.
+Jeremy Winograd of Slate Magazine described the album as "tenacious" and a return to Arcade Fire's "classic sound", considering the melodies and arrangement "as excellent as they are predictable".
+Neil Z. Yeung of AllMusic wrote that the singles such as "Unconditional I" and both parts of "The Lightning" would please fans of Arcade Fire's early albums, comparing the production style "to a pure and nostalgic time when they were just a young band from Montreal."

+We enjoyed praise by some critics.
+Neil McCormick of The Daily Telegraph gave the album 5/5, labeling it an "ambitious and boldly realised" work that is "every bit as good as their best", and praised the album's concept and "lush sound".
+Helen Brown of The Independent also awarded the album 5/5, writing "We is a big old blast of an album.
+One destined to lift the spirit, inflate the soul and get fans dancing giddily through the carnage of 2022".
+In contrast, Alexis Petridis of The Guardian gave a mixed review, describing the album as "some of Arcade Fire’s most straightforward music to date" and the lyrics as "peevish" and "irritating", but complimenting the change of approach to Everything Now as an improvement that "returns to well-trodden territory".

 Commercial performance

 In the United States, the album debuted at number six on the Billboard 200, marking Arcade Fire's fifth top-ten debut on the chart.
 During its first week of release in the US, it earned 32,000 album-equivalent units, of which 26,500 came from sales of the full album, 5,000 came from 6.43 million on-demand official streams of songs from the album, and 500 came from 5,000 paid downloads of individual tracks from the album.

 Track listing

 All tracks written by Win Butler and Régine Chassagne; additional writing on "Unconditional II (Race and Religion)" by Will Butler.